doublemix/combine-objects/README.md

 #### Opaque

-Indicates that the object should be treated as though it is not mergable, like it's a string or number or something scalar.
+Indicates that the object should be treated as though it is not mergable, like it's a string or number or something else scalar.
 It can be used in properties as well

 ```javascript
 const opaque = combine.opaque;